kshamseera/Baby_sitter-app/README.md

 ##### User as a parent:

 * Website allows the user to sign up.
-* Can view all the available baby sitters
+* Can view all the available babysitters
-* User can search for a baby sitter based on a city.
+* User can search for a babysitter based on a city.
-* Once the user logged in, they can see full details of a particular baby sitter.
+* Once the user logged in, they can see full details of a particular babysitter.
-* Allows the user to make a booking with a baby sitter via a form, that takes information about the child and the date to which they want to make a booking.
+* Allows the user to make a booking with a babysitter via a form, that takes information about the child and the date to which they want to make a booking.
 * Once the user made booking,website shows booking confirmation notice and also displays the booking details.
 * User can view their booking details in their profile page.
 * From the profile page, user can Edit and Delete the booking.
 * It is also possible to update their personal information such as email and password from the profile page.
 * It is possible to view their current status of the booking they made.

-* Baby sitter app will use Devise.
+* babysitter app will use Devise.
 Devise provides a full authentication package with views, controllers and routes to allow users to sign up, edit user profiles, reset passwords, etc. Devise can be used without the database authentication module with provides signup via email password.
 ##### Other Features:
 * Authorisation
 * Input validation.